AdobeDocs/marketo.de-DE/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/connecting-to-legacy-versions/step-1-of-3-install-2013.md

    ![](assets/image2015-3-26-9-3a55-3a17.png)

 1. Stellen Sie sicher, dass die SDK-Option aktiviert ist.
-Klicken **Import**.
+Klicks **Import**.

    ![](assets/image2015-3-26-10-3a3-3a11.png)